 It’s baseball’s biggest stage.
 These games mean it all.
-The dream of every kid who’s ever hit a baseball in his back yard.
-And yet, at this penultimate moment in a millionaire player’s career they are willing to stop the game.
-And hold a cheap handwritten cardboard sign.
+It’s the dream of every kid who’s ever swung at a baseball in his back yard.
+And yet, at this pinnacle moment in a millionaire player’s career they are willing to stop the game in order to hold a cheap handwritten cardboard sign.

 What in the name of Abner Doubleday is going on here?

 “Major League Baseball, Stand Up To Cancer and MasterCard conducted a special in-game moment, with players, umpires, coaches and fans all pausing to hold up placards with the names of loved ones affected by cancer.”MLB.com

 If we view it through the filter of what does this have to do with baseball it makes no sense.
 But if we view it through the filter of who we are as a community – as a family, we see that it is more important than just a game.
 That’s Brand Value Pyramid stuff don’t’cha know.